PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 d) Circular shapes in combinations of planes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes circular shapes are traced within an angled plane rather than one of the cardinal planes, as in `SOCIALIZE <https://www.handspeak.com/word/index.php?id=2014>`_ and `TWIRL <https://asl-lex.org/visualization/?sign=twirl>`_.
-In this case, code the orientation of the plane of movement by selecting the applicable component planes, as described :ref:`above<angled_planes>`, and code the direction within the angled plane by selecting the component directions within the component planes as well.
+In this case, code the orientation of the plane of movement by selecting the applicable component planes, as described above, and code the direction within the angled plane by selecting the component directions within the component planes as well.
 See the following illustration for how this works:

 .. image:: images/mov_combinations_of_planes.png
     :width: 750